qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - If the current directory is moved, `pwd` still shows the original path. `pwd -P` shows the real path.
 - `cmd > file 2>&1` make both stdout and stderr go to file.
 But `cmd 2>&1 > file` only make stdout go to file but don't redirect stderr.
 - File name is case sensitive (unlike Windows).
-- An alternative file permission system. `getcap`
+- There is a capability system for executables, apart from file permission sytem.
+Use `getcap` to see capability.
 - Unset variables.
 If `DIR` is unset, `rm -rf $DIR/` becomes `rm -rf /`
 - If you want a script to add variables and aliases to current shell, it should be executed by using `source script.sh`, instead of directly executing.
+But the effect of `source` is not permanent and doesn't apply after re-login.
+It can be made permanent by putting into `~/.bashrc`.
 - Bash has caching between command name and file path of command.
 If you move one file in `$PATH` then using that command gives ENOENT.
 Refresh cache using `hash -r`
+- Using a variable unquoted will make its line breaks treated as space.